thmsbfft/electron-wrap/README.md

 ---

-Package any local/static website folder (typically a `/public`) into a desktop application (electron/macOS).
-The process requires Node/npm.
+Package any local/static website folder (typically a `/public`) into a desktop application, electron/macOS.
+The process requires Node/npm installed on your machine.

 To do so, `cd` to the folder that contains the files, and run: